 The word ‘computer’ has a very interesting origin.
 It was first used in the 16th century for a person who used to compute, i.e. do calculations.
 The word was used in the same sense as a noun until the 20th century.
 Women were hired as human computers to carry out all forms of calculations and computations.

 By the last part of the 19th century, the word was also used to describe machines that did calculations.
 The modern-day use of the word is generally to describe programmable digital devices that run on electricity.

 Early History of Computer

 Since the evolution of humans, devices have been used for calculations for thousands of years.
-One of the earliest and well-known devices was an abacus.
+One of the earliest and most well-known devices was an abacus.
 Then in 1822, the father of computers, Charles Babbage began developing what would be the first mechanical computer.
-And then it 1833 he actually designed an Analytical Engine which was a general purpose computer.
+And then in 1833 he actually designed an Analytical Engine which was a general-purpose computer.
 It contained an ALU, some basic flow chart principles and the concept of integrated memory.

 Then more than a century later in the history of computers, we got our first electronic computer for general purpose.
 It was the ENIAC, which stands for Electronic Numerical Integrator and Computer.
 The inventors of this computer were John W. Mauchly and J.Presper Eckert.

 And with times the technology developed and the computers got smaller and the processing got faster.
 We got our first laptop in 1981 and it was introduced by Adam Osborne and EPSON.